Abdominoplasty “Tummy Tuck”

-Last Name(s) considers age, obesity and smoking habits when evaluating a candidate for this procedure.
+Plastic surgeon in Delhi considers age, obesity and smoking habits when evaluating a candidate for this procedure.

 We will take a complete medical history and conduct a careful examination to evaluate your general, overall health.
 Ideally, the abdominoplasty patient has no health problems, and wishes only to remove an excess deposit of fat or loose abdominal skin.
 Patients on a weight-loss plan should be close to their target weight before having the operation.
 Women planning future pregnancies should delay abdominoplasty, as pregnancy may promote further abdominal stretching.

 Photographs will be taken before and after surgery.